MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/monitor-query-readme.md

 ms.service: monitor
 ---

-# Azure Monitor Workspace query client library for JavaScript - Version 1.0.0-beta.3
+# Azure Monitor Workspace query client library for JavaScript - Version dev

 [Azure Monitor](https://docs.microsoft.com/azure/azure-monitor/overview) is a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.